logseq/graph-validator/README.md

 ## Description

 This is a [github action](https://github.com/features/actions) to run validation tests on a Logseq graph.
-Currently it tests to ensure queries and block refs are valid.
-This action can catch errors that show up in the UI e.g.
+Currently it tests to ensure queries, block refs and properties are valid.
+This action can catch errors that show up in the UI e.g. `Invalid query`.
-`Invalid query`.

 ## Usage